Enbridge actively supports research and innovation, as we aim to adapt and harness technology to improve safety and reliability.

 A focus on innovation

-In 2017, our Research, Development and Innovation (RDI) group was involved in about 100 projects focusing on innovation to improve pipeline safety and fitness.
-These collaborative efforts included 19 Pipeline Research Council International (PRCI) projects with peers and external stakeholders, 12 university projects, and 8 joint industry projects with our peers.
+Our Innovation, Research and Development group has been involved in more than 125 projects in 2021 focusing on innovation to improve pipeline safety and fitness.
+These collaborative efforts include 75 Pipeline Research Council International (PRCI) projects with peers and external stakeholders.

 projects related to research, development and innovation.